 Continue Installation of Tiles

-- STEP 1: Apply tile adhesive with V-notched trowel as described earlier.
+- STEP 1: Apply tile adhesive with a V-notched trowel as described earlier.

-- STEP 2: Set adjacent tile sheet into place making sure to place tile so you have equal spacing and aligned tile joints.
+- STEP 2: Set the adjacent tile sheet into place making sure to place a tile, so you have equal spacing and aligned tile joints.
 Tile sheets will not always have exactly spaced tile joints.
-The tile sheet joint gaps on this subway tile tutorial ranged from 1/8" to 1/16", so when you place an adjacent tile sheet into position the joints may not exactly line up.
+The tile sheet joint gaps on this subway tile tutorial ranged from 1/8" to 1/16", so when you place an... adjacent tile sheet into position, the joints may not exactly line up.
 In those cases, use tile spacers as required to support a sagging tile or spread apart two tiles that are too close together.

 - STEP 3: Place tile spacers on the top of each row of tiles so the next sheet sets on top of these spacers.
-I place them so the spacers just touch the adhesive and that holds them in place.
+It is often best to place them, so the spacers touch the adhesive and that holds them in place.

 - STEP 4: Continue with installing each adjacent FULL TILE sheet.
-Stop when a sheet will require a cut tile.
+Stop when a sheet requires a cut tile.
 Do those sheets last.

-TIP: Scrape off any extra adhesive from the wall that extends beyond the tile or tile sheet being applied if you are not going to immediately apply tile to the area.
+TIP: Scrape off any extra adhesive from the wall that extends beyond the tile or tile sheet being applied if you are not going to apply tile to the area immediately.
 You do not want to let adhesive harden unused on the wall.

 TIP: Make sure to keep the grout joints clear when setting the tile.
 Use a wooden stick or some other device to clear any adhesive that worked its way more than halfway to the tile surface between the tile joints.

 TIP: Use a damp sponge or cloth to wipe any adhesive from the face of the tile.
 The adhesive is very difficult to remove once dry and very simple to clean when wet.
 Make sure to be fastidious in keeping your work clean!Continue to 9 of 14 below.